 This newsletter is the second part of a three part series on Revocable Living Trusts (RLTs).
-The first newsletter on this topic, which appeared in June 2015, was entitled, “Should I Use a Will or a Revocable Living Trust?
+The first newsletter on this topic was entitled, “Should I Use a Will or a Revocable Living Trust?
 Separating Facts From Fiction.”
 The first newsletter was designed to help explain how to decide whether a Will or a Revocable Living Trust should be the primary estate planning document.
 This newsletter explores the next issue that arises for those who choose to use an RLT-based estate plan – when and to what extent do they need to transfer their assets to the RLT while they are still living.

 The process of transferring assets to an RLT is often referred to as funding the RLT.
 Funding an RLT is accomplished by changing the ownership of assets so that they are owned by the Trustee of the RLT, instead of by the individual creator of the RLT.
 “Fully” funding an RLT means that all, or nearly all, of the assets that can be transferred to the RLT have been transferred to it.
 Please note: some assets, such as IRAs, 401(k) accounts, and other tax-deferred retirement accounts, should continue to be owned by the individual, and should not be transferred to the RLT during the owner’s lifetime.
 However, most other assets, such as regular bank or brokerage accounts, stocks, bonds, real estate, and interests in closely-held companies can be owned by an RLT.